 What happens if I miss a dose?

-Take the missed dose as soon as you remember (be sure to take Kombiglyze XR with food).
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take the medicine (with food) as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.

 What happens if I overdose?